What is the TMUA Test?

 Most of the applicants to the University of Cambridge have amazing personal statements, great references by their teachers and school, as well as stellar grades.
 Hence, with so many qualified applicants competing for the limited positions at Cambridge, it can be difficult for the admissions tutors to choose between well-qualified candidates.
 Furthermore, applicants would not only come from different schools, but they would also come from different education systems worldwide.
 Hence, the TMUA is one way Cambridge uses to differentiate between candidates.

-Typically, the Test of Mathematics for University Admissions is also used for one or all of the following three reasons: (1) Shortlisting; where the University of Cambridge uses it as a deciding factor on who to invite for interviews, (2) Offer reduction; the University of Cambridge might give a lower A level or equivalent offer if you do well on the test, (3) Final selection; the University of Cambridge might require a certain grade in the test, alongside your A levels, to meet your offer.
+Typically, the Cambridge Test of Mathematics for University Admission is also used for one or all of the following three reasons: (1) Shortlisting; where the University of Cambridge uses it as a deciding factor on who to invite for interviews, (2) Offer reduction; the University of Cambridge might give a lower A level or equivalent offer if you do well on the test, (3) Final selection; the University of Cambridge might require a certain grade in the test, alongside your A levels, to meet your offer.

 1:1 TMUA Tutoring